AnshumanMahato/Happy-Birthday-Card/docs/customizations.md

 The card can be set to be visible only for a specific day.
 On other days, it will show a different page depending upon whether it is accessed before or after the specified date.

-To set this, specify the date in `YYYY-MM-DD` format as `BIRTH_DATE` environment variable.
+To set this, specify the date in `YYYY-MM-DD` format as `OPEN_DATE` environment variable.

 ---